Jabal Ajlun: Ottoman period

 In the years following the inauguration of the empire-wide Tanzimat modernization reforms, the provincial authorities in Damascus resolved to assert state authority in the Jabal Ajlun to protect agricultural production and efficiently collect taxes.
 The government was in a weaker position there than the Bedouin Adwan and Anaza tribes and the collection of taxes by both powers often drove the peasantry to abandon their villages.
 The Kurdish cavalry leader Muhammad Sa'id Agha Shamdin was appointed on an expedition to secure the region against the Bedouin in 1844.
 In 1851 the government established the Ajlun Sanjak with headquarters in Irbid.
 This government center was further secured by the establishment of an Algerian colony.
 By January 1852 difficult living conditions spurred the Algerians to leave the region.
 In May conscription orders prompted the peasants of Jabal Ajlun to revolt.
 By October, Ajlun was without a governor and was administratively grouped with the rest of Transjordan, under a nominal governor.

 With the passage of the Vilayet Law in 1864 and the appointment of the reformist Mehmed Rashid Pasha to Damascus, centralization efforts began to permanently bear fruit for the Ottoman in Jabal Ajlun, as well as in the neighboring Hauran and Transjordan.
 He established a permanent government headquarters in Irbid and administratively attached Ajlun to the Hauran Sanjak.
 In 1867, Rashid Pasha launched a military campaign which largely subdued the Bedouin tribes and other autonomous actors, reinforcing this in another campaign in 1869.
 The imperial government enacted its Land Code in 1858 and in Jabal Ajlun, the first land registrations began in 1876.
 By 1887 or shortly thereafter, the land registrations were complete, typically manifesting as small shareholding by the peasantry.
 One of the rare instances of large landholdings was the village of Maru, which was owned by a single family of religious scholars.

 By the late 19th century, the prominent Bedouin Beni Sakhr tribe gained practical authority over the eastern and northern nahiyes of Jabal Ajlun.
-They instituted the customary khuwwa syste whereby the villages would contribute to the tribe a share of their grain and other goods in return for protection from Bedouin raids.
+They instituted the customary khuwwa system whereby the villages would contribute to the tribe a share of their grain and other goods in return for protection from Bedouin raids.